 A law was passed by the National Assembly in January 2002 to modernize Venezuela's customs operations, which is currently being implemented throughout Venezuela.
 Automated customs operations, referred to as the SIDUNEA system, have already been put into effect in the following ports of entry: Marítima de La Guaira, San Antonio del Táchira and Subalternate of Ureña, Merida, Principal Maracaibo, Subalternate of Chinita, Principal de Puerto Cabello and Principal de Valencia.
 By the end of December 2004, eight additional principal and three additional subalternate automated customs operations were put into effect in Venezuela.
 The modernized ports using the new SIDUNEA system accounted for approximately 99% of customs revenues and 98% of imports.
-The total customs revenue collected in 2005 and 2006, including the VAT, was Bs.10.3 billion and Bs.14.5 billion, respectively.
-The total customs revenue collected in 2007, including the VAT, was Bs.18.0 billion, and the total customs revenue collected in 2008, including the VAT, was Bs.17.3 billion.
-The total customs revenue collected in 2009, including the VAT, was Bs.15.3 billion.
+The total customs revenue collected in 2005 and 2006, including the VAT, was Bs.10.3 trillion and Bs.14.5 trillion, respectively.
+The total customs revenue collected in 2007, including the VAT, was Bs.18.0 trillion, and the total customs revenue collected in 2008, including the VAT, was Bs.17.3 trillion.